Connect with us!

 A close-up of workers' compensation reporting paperwork

 A severe construction injury is more than just physically challenging.
 These conditions often require hospitalization, surgery, and extensive physical therapy to heal.
-Unfortunately, a full recovery is not possible for all injured workers.
+Unfortunately, a full recovery is not possible for all injured construction workers.

 Common construction injuries include: